bakhtiararya/pathfx_support/README.md

 - .CSV table containing information about the number of proteins, number of unique proteins, edge score stat, and degree stat for a specific bin
 - .PNG files showing boxplots for the distribution of protein degrees & edge scores within a specific bin and bar plots for the stats shown in the .CSV file

+### Questions of Interest

+* How does the input data, interaction network or drug-binding information, help our ability to detect side effects?
+* For a given network of <Drug> in Version 1.0 of PathFX, does PathFX identify the specific phenotype associated with <Phenotype/Adverse Event>?
+Also, is the phenotype seen in Version 1 also present in Version 2.0?
+* Because not all genes for a given CUI/Phenotype/Adverse Event appear in a network graph:
+  * What genes are associated with <Phenotype/Adverse Event> ?
+  * In the output association table, which network genes are associated with <Phenotype/Adverse Event> ?
+* Given the output of the `compare_versions.py` script:
+  * Which CUI terms appear and don't?
+  * What is the significance of the association?
+What are the genes that are associated with <Drug>?
+  * Which version has more data? (p-value shrinks – means more significance)

+### Information about output files

+For Database Analysis, the following information is provided as output:
+* DataFrames containing information about the ingrediants and Adverse Events in the `Drugs_labeled_for_AEs.txt` file
+* Dictionaries for Drug Name & ID, Ingredient & Adverse Event Table (Table given by FDA colleague)
+* ”cleaner” versions of all of the files in the important_database_files/ folder

+For Association Table Analysis, the following information is provided as output:

+* Parent Folder: output_association_table_analysis/c/
+  * output_all_cui_info/
+    * Folder contains text and CSV files regarding all th CUIs present in both versions of PathFX
+  * output_all_neigh_genes_involved_info/
+    * Folder that contains information regarding the frequency, similarities, and distinction of all the neighborhood genes present in the "genes" column of the association table for both PathFX versions.
+  * output_neigh_genes_for_each_cui_info/
+    * Folder contains information regarding genes for each specific CUI present in the neighborhood genes of the association table.
+Comparison is only made in regards to genes mapping to the same CUI for both PathFX versions.
+  * output_numeric_cols_in_association_table_info/
+    * Folder contains statistic information and graphs for each of the numeric columns present in the association table
+  * output_sheets_gene_and_cui_analysis/ - Incorrect Information Present
+    * The information provided by this folder comes from the sheets of the .xls files that are not named <Drug> all CUI's v1 and <Drug> all CUI's v2.
+  * .CSV "super Tables" which contain columns for many of the calculations done to interpret the association table in both versions of PathFX
+  * <DRUG>_stats_info - Quick Summary Text File
+    *  A text file that contains a quick summary information for the drug after comparing it with both versions of PathFX

+Note: For any graph or table, the script usually outputs 2 versions: one where all the CUIs from both PathFX versions are present and one where only the common/intersecting CUIs from both PathFX versions are present (The graphs regarding common/intersecting CUIs from both PathFX versions are less crowded and easier to see).

+For Adverse Events Analysis, the following information is provided as output:

+* graphs and CSV files of CUIs that are present both in the super tables constructed from the `association_table_analysis.ipynb` script and from the analysis performed on the `Drugs_labeled_for_AEs.txt file`
+* output tables for Fluoxetine, and Paroxetine, and Ibuprofen

 ### Built With